 You might learn something new.
-Storytelling is a very powerful tool.
-If people cannot relate to what you are presenting, chances are that they won’t be interested in supporting it or promoting it.
+Storytelling is a potent tool.
+If people cannot relate to what you are presenting, the chances are that they won’t be interested in supporting it or promoting it.
 Make people believe in what you believe.

-It is essential for you to have a crazy amount of confidence in what you are selling.
-Believe in your product, belief in your strategy and half your work is done and now you have understood about the entrepreneur definition economics. so you can do it in the batter way.
+You need to have a crazy amount of confidence in what you are selling.
+Believe in your product, belief in your strategy and half your work is done, and now you have understood the entrepreneur definition of economics.
+So you can do it in the batter way.

 8. Get a branding

 This is very important.
-You must brand yourself.
+It would help if you branded yourself.
 Doing this will give yourself and your trade an identity.
-How do you expect everyone to know who you are if you do not have a trademarked branding?
+How do you expect everyone to know who you are if you do not have trademarked branding?
 Give your company a name and design a logo.

 Advertise it so that more people know about it.
 Make sure it is something that you are proud of.
 This will be something personal and a source of constant inspiration and success.

-Make sure you invest in your design and pay attention to entrepreneur definition economics every little detail about your branding.
-Make sure to pay attention to the font color to font size and see if it fits what you have in mind.
-It should look good on a paper head after all.
+Ensure you invest in your design and pay attention to entrepreneur definition economics every little detail about your branding.
+Make sure to pay attention to the font colour to font size and see if it fits what you have in mind.
+It should look good on a paper head, after all.
 There is security in that tiny logo.

 9. Be Tough

 Sure, you will get knocked down a lot.
-The difference between a startup and a successful entrepreneur is a few years (or more), carefully supplemented with a lot of hard work So for that, you have to understand about the entrepreneur definition economics, a lot of research, money, and toil.
+The difference between a startup and a successful entrepreneur is a few years (or more), carefully supplemented with a lot of hard work.
+For that, you have to understand the entrepreneur’s definition of economics, a lot of research, money, and toil.

 You will face a ton of criticism from even the people close to you.
 Don’t let that affect you.
 Remember, criticism is constructive only in small doses.
 Make sure that you keep your distance from the people who batter you with negative criticism, and instead of dwelling on it, work towards your aim and prove them wrong by achieving your goal like a total boss.

-Your health is very important.
+Your health is essential.
 I promise that you will be more productive.
-In order to withstand all those beatings which will come your way, you need to eat right and exercise in order to be strong – physically as well as mentally.
+To withstand all those beatings that will come your way, you need to eat right and exercise to be strong – physically and mentally.